 Special Education: General Curriculum K-12 Overview

 Those who have a heart for working with students who have disabilities can turn that passion into a career as a special educator.
-Special education teachers are desperately needed in almost every school district as special education is a critical shortage area in Virginia.
-A strong major in Interdisciplinary Studies prepares students to pass Praxis II: Elementary Content Knowledge required in Virginia.
-Completing requirements for the teaching license and the bachelor’s degree within 4 years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.
+Special education teachers are desperately needed in almost every school district, as special education is a critical shortage area in Virginia.
+Along with taking courses for the academic major, students may possibly begin taking education courses as soon as the freshman year.
+An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses, letting students explore a variety of classrooms with diverse populations.
+A strong Interdisciplinary Studies major prepares students to pass Praxis II: Content Area Assessments.
+Completing requirements for the teaching license and the bachelor’s degree within four years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.

-Those who wish to add the special education endorsement to a different teaching license can take additional courses (3 for an elementary PreK-6 license, or 5 for a secondary or PreK-12 license), and complete 8 of their 16-week student teaching placement in special education.
-Then the Special Education: General Curriculum endorsement can be added to their license.
+Students may also add the special education endorsement to a different teaching license by taking additional courses (three for an elementary PreK-6 license, or five for a secondary or PreK-12 license) and completing eight of their 16-week student teaching placement in special education; then, the Special Education: General Curriculum K-12 endorsement can be added to the license.

 Special Education: General Curriculum K-12 Licensure Area

 The following degree combined with required education courses and field experiences lead to the teaching license in Special Education, General Curriculum, K-12.

 |Bachelor of Science in Interdisciplinary Studies